wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-mongodb-template.md

       "[concat(variables('sharedScriptUrl'), 'vm-disk-utils-0.1.sh')]"
     ],

-One important concept in this template is the way different “t-shirt sizes” for MongoDB clusters are defined.
-Looking at one of those “tshirtSizeXXXX” variables, you can notice that it describes important characteristics of how a cluster is deployed.
-In the following example, let’s take the Medium size as an example.
+One important concept in this template is the way different "t-shirt sizes" for MongoDB clusters are defined.
+Looking at one of those "tshirtSizeXXXX" variables, you can notice that it describes important characteristics of how a cluster is deployed.
+In the following example, let's take the Medium size as an example.

     "tshirtSizeMedium": {
       "vmSizeMember": "Standard_D2",